lch14forever/beem-static/README.md

 ## Description

 BEEM-static is an R package for estimating microbial interactions from **cross-sectional** microbiome profiling data based on the generalized Lotka-Volterra model (gLVM).
 BEEM-static uses an expectation maximization (EM) like alogrithm to jointly estimate total biomass and gLVM parameters, similarly to the core idea of the original BEEM algorithm for longitudinal data ([Reference](https://www.biorxiv.org/content/early/2018/07/17/288803), [Source code](https://github.com/CSB5/BEEM)).
-BEEM-static assumes that a large fraction (>70%) of samples are at the equilibrium states, and attempts to automatically detect samples that deviates from the equilibrium.
+BEEM-static assumes that a large fraction (>70%) of samples are at the equilibrium states, and attempts to automatically detect samples that deviate from the equilibrium.
 Besides, we also implement functions for visualising and diagnosing the fitted model.

 **Note**: This package is under active development.
 Please record the commit ID for reproducibility.